neptune-ai/docs/docs/getting-started/installation/index.rst

 Neptune comes with a client library |neptune-client| as well as a suite of extension libraries.

-In most cases installing Neptune client is as simple as running:
+In most cases, installing Neptune client is as simple as running:

 .. code:: bash